ramirodelgreco/alfil/README.md

 ```javascript
 const myResults =  myValidatorSchema.getResults();
 ```
-**Have in mind that if you don't run your validations (with the `validate` method) before getting the results, this will throw an Error.**
+**Keep in mind that if you don't run your validations (with the `validate` method) before getting the results, this will throw an Error.**

 ## 🤝 CONTRIBUTING